 Where to start?

-Just as Justin recommenced to me, start with Gray Cook’s book, Athletic body in Balance.
+Just as Justin recommended to me, start with Gray Cook’s book, Athletic Body in Balance.
 Also check out Justin’s Website, superhumanpursuits.com, and take care of your own business.

 Tech, Hacks & Products Section

 It’s friction and mobility of another kind.

 “Friction Facts is a third-party independent testing facility.
 Our goal is to provide cyclists and triathletes with the tools to maximize their top speed with proper component selection.
 The formula is simple.
 Using the most efficient components = a faster ride = a better finish time.”

 It’s clever and a little geeky (in a good way).
 It’s surprising that it hasn’t been done before.
 I’m not sure whether it’s a cheap way to buy speed if Dura-Ace are the best components to use.
 Here’s what you can get from the site: